 top of page

-BEST INVESTMENT ACCOUNTS FOR YOUR KIDS
+BEST INVESTMENT ACCOUNT FOR YOUR KIDS

-Best investment accounts for your kids and teens
+Best investment accounts for kids and teens

 Imagine your child, tween, or teen having a strong financial future because of the choices you made on their behalf today?
 Did you know that you can start investing for your child today using what you have?
 You don't have to have thousands to start.
 You can start with $5, $25, $100, $1000... whatever amount you choose!

-529 Plans
+529 College Savings Plans

 529 plans are tax-advantaged college savings plans that allow you to contribute money towards your child's educational expenses (tuition, room, & board) which can be used at traditional institutions, trade schools, and some secondary education schools.
 You might be thinking, what happens if my child doesn't go to college or a trade school?
 The good news is that you remain the owner on the account and can transfer funds to another beneficiary (family member) if your child ends up no longer needing the funds.

 Pros: Can be used towards eligible educational expenses and reported as the parent's asset, not the child's.
+Some states even offer grant matching (similar to a 401k match but for education).

 Cons: Since the assets are counted as the parent's, it has a lower impact than UGMA/UTMA accounts.
 However, having a 529 plan still reduces a student's FAFSA aid eligibility up to 5.4%.